 When choosing a reel for spodding you should look for a big pit reel loaded with braided line rated over 12lb and a shock leader to help take the brunt of the cast and reduce the change of you snapping and loosing a valuable spod and all the bait inside.

-Braided lines allows you to cast further and more accurately as there is no stretch in the line so your spod should land bang on every time which is the key to spodding.
+Braided lines allow you to cast further and more accurately as there is no stretch in the line so your spod should land bang on every time which is the key to spodding.

 Make sure your mix isn’t too wet as this can mean your bait will not fall easily out of your spod even with a good few twitches of the rod.
-Adding some dry pellets can make sure this doesn’t happen and your spod is emptied every time.
+Adding some dry pellets ensures this doesn’t happen and your spod is emptied every time.

 Spomb, what’s the difference?